 Teaching with Aesthetics

-Dr Andy Wear is a Senior Lecturer in Higher Education at the Williams Centre for Learning Advancement.
+Dr. Andy Wear is a Senior Lecturer in Higher Education at the Williams Centre for Learning Advancement.
 He has worked in a number of Australian universities both as an academic and leading large-scale teaching and learning transformation projects, with a particular focus on digital and hybrid learning environments.
-Andy has a PhD from the University of Tasmania.
 He specialises in learning experience design, assessment design, digital pedagogies, philosophy of education, as well as academic leadership and development.
-He has published and presented in these fields both nationally and internationally, and has been the recipient of numerous awards, including Swinburne University’s Vice-Chancellor’s Award for Teaching and the Australasian Advancing Academic Development Good Practice Awards.
 Andy is an experienced facilitator of workshops and training supporting these capabilities.
-Andy is available to support academics in FBE in innovating subject design and applying new pedagogies and assessments to the curriculum.